patterniha/MMDF/README.md

    - twitch, soundcloud, ...

-currently, instagram and facebook main-address IPs are blocked in Iran, you should use fallback-address IPs, see: [serverless_config_for_iran](https://github.com/patterniha/xray_configs/tree/main?tab=readme-ov-file#serverless-config-for-iran)

 # Security concerns
 as mentioned, never use an unknown certificate.

 **WARNING**: because of the complexity of implementation, currently certificate validation is not performed between MMDF and the target server, and will be added soon.

-# Alternatives:
-currently with using:
- * chain-fragment (tlshello + tcp-fragment)
- * noise for UDP
- * uTLS for DOH (DOH domain-fronting)
- * using fallback-addresses for facebook and instagram

-all services except telegram are accessible in Iran without using any server.

-Although websites that have Sanctioned Iran are not accessible with serverless methods.

-a complete serverless config for iran: [serverless_config_for_iran](https://github.com/patterniha/xray_configs/tree/main?tab=readme-ov-file#serverless-config-for-iran)